History of the National Hockey League (1942–1967): "Norris House League"

 During the 1960s, it was often joked "NHL" stood for "Norris House League" because the Norris family held interests in several league teams.
 James D. Norris was co-owner of the Black Hawks along with Arthur Wirtz; his brother Bruce inherited ownership of the Red Wings.
 James D. Norris was also the largest shareholder in Madison Square Garden, giving him control over the Rangers.

 The Black Hawks qualified for the playoffs only once between 1949 and 1957.
 The team's fortunes turned in 1958–59, following the acquisition of Ted Lindsay and Glenn Hall from Detroit.
-Making the playoffs, the Black Hawks lost to Montreal in the semi-finals in 1959 and 1960, before capturing their first championship in 23 years, in the 1961 Stanley Cup Finals.
+Making the playoffs, the Black Hawks lost to Montreal in the semi-finals in 1959 and 1960, before capturing their first championship in 23 years, in the 1961 Stanley Cup Final.
 Chicago next won the Cup 49 years later in the 2009–10 season.

 The Hawks' resurgence in the 1960s led Norris and Wirtz to take advantage of their customers.
 Dubbed the "Chicken Wings" by fans, the Hawks were famous for fleecing fans.
 Ticket sellers were arrested for scalping; the team charged $9 for playoff tickets in 1965, $3 more than Detroit, Toronto or Montreal.The Hawks also refused to broadcast road playoff games in Chicago, preferring to charge fans to watch the games via closed-circuit television at Chicago Stadium.
 Fans responded by littering the ice and passing out leaflets urging a boycott of the team during Chicago's last regular season game in 1964–65.